NKEA07005U Unifying Concepts in Nanoscience (UCN)

 After completing the course, the student should be able to:

-- Apply the above mentioned knowledge for understanding and calculating nanoscale system properties and behavior.
+- Apply the above mentioned knowledge to explain and critically discuss nanoscale systems properties and behavior.

-- Read recent nanoscience and course related articles, understand them, present them and write a self consistent essay on them.
+- Read recent nanoscience articles, understand them, present and

 Lecture notes and additional material, See Absalon